OPSILab/Data-model-mapper-frontend/README.md

 * **Writing: Orion CB or File**
     - Validated objects are sent to the configured [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master/) and/or to a local file.

-The tool is developed in [Node.js](https://nodejs.org) and can be started as a command line tool and as a REST server
+The tool is developed in [Node.js](https://nodejs.org) and can be started as a command line tool and as a REST server.

+A GUI for the REST server is available.
+See [install](./frontend/index.md) for GUI instructions.

 --------------------
 <a name="installation"></a>